bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/SignalFrameBackboardHeight_0v1lz2quLCXOlGd9GKfrFH/Documentation.md

-The nominal height of the backboard of the signal frame.
+The nominal height of the signal frame backboard.